-"Steinway & Sons, was established in 1853 in Manhattan by a German piano builder named Heinrich Engelhard.
+Steinway & Sons was established in 1853 in Manhattan by a German piano builder named Heinrich Engelhard.
 Steinway has since become well known for producing and inventing new techniques ever since they started the business.
 Today, they are arguably one of the best piano manufacturers in the world.

 The art case cabinet features rare figured Brazilian Rosewood – a wood that is no longer in use in the piano industry today due to its endangered status.
-Steinway eventually ceased ‘regular’ production of Rosewood grand pianos in 1890 and moved them to special order only.
-However, since the paino was manufactured before 1970, it can be exported with a CITES certificate.
+Steinway eventually ceased the ‘regular’ production of Rosewood grand pianos in 1890 and moved them to special order only.
+However, since the piano was manufactured before 1970, it can be exported with a CITES certificate.